holaholacocacola/SynCombatBoundaries/README.md

 ### Settings
 ##### Settings can be configured by in the settings tab in the synthesis gui.
 Default settings are identical to the original mod.

+Settings work based on the flags below that map to skyrim actorType keywords.
+If an actor has a setting that is not enabled, it will be skipped over. e.g Draugr have ActorTypeUndead and ActorTypeCreature.
+If you enable both, then draugr will be enabled.
+If you disable undead, draugr will be skipped while any creature without the undead keyword will be processed.

 -  AllowNpcs - `bool`: Allow Npcs to swim in combat
 -  AllowCreatures - `bool`: Allow Creatures to swim in combat
 -  AllowVampires - `bool`: Allow Vampires to swim in combat